Angular

 (source)

-When you're our Managed Hosting, include a Netlify configuration file (example).
+If you're using our Managed Hosting, include a Netlify configuration file (example).